Plamen Galabov: Club career

 Galabov made his competitive debut on 12 December 2012 in a Bulgarian Cup game against Spartak Varna, coming on as a substitute in the 56th minute.
 Litex won the game by a score of 7–1.
 A year later, on 14 December 2013, he made his A PFG debut in a 5–2 away win over Lokomotiv Plovdiv, playing the full 90 minutes, though he was sent off for a second yellow card in the closing moments of the match.

 On 6 September 2017, Galabov was loaned to Etar Veliko Tarnovo until the end of the year.
 A year later he was again loaned out to Etar until the end of 2018.

 On 27 June 2025, Galabov joined Scottish Premiership club Dundee on a two-year deal.
+On 18 January 2026, after struggling to adjust to football and life in Scotland, Galabov left the club by mutual consent, having only made 2 appearances.

+On 29 January 2026, Galabov joined Kazakhstan Premier League club FC Kyzylzhar on a year-long deal.

 International career

 Galabov was named in Bulgaria's 2016 Kirin Cup squad but was later withdrawn through injury. but got an injury before the cup.
 He earned his first cap on 3 September 2020, replacing then CSKA Sofia teammate Petar Zanev for the last 11 minutes of a 1–1 home draw with Republic of Ireland in a UEFA Nations League match.